prudhvi-nakkina/webapp-fork/README.md

 ## Features

-- As a developer, I should be able to create an user by providing all the details
+- As a developer, I should be able to add a product for a user by providing all the details
-- As a developer, I should be able to update update an user by providing all the details
+- As a developer, I should be able to update an user's product by providing all the details
+- As a developer, I should be able to delete an user's product by providing product ID
-- As a developer, I should be able to fetch an user by providing his ID
+- As a developer, I should be able to fetch an user's product by providing product ID
-- As a developer, I should implement authorization for PUT and GET calls using basic authorization
+- As a developer, I should implement authorization for PUT,POST,PATCH and GET calls using basic authorization

 ## Requirements